theory/justatheory/content/post/perl/localize-your-perl-apps-with-this-one-weird-trick.md

 The [Dist::Zilla::LocaleTextDomain] plugin will do the rest.

-[^1l10n:maketext]: What about [Locale::Maketext](https://metacpan.org/module/Locale::Maketext), you ask?
-It has not, alas, withsthood the test of time.
-For details, see Nikolai Prokoschenko's epic 2009 polemic, "[On the state of i18n in Perl](http://rassie.org/archives/247)."
-See also Steffen Winkler's presentation, [Internationalisierungs-Framework auswählen](http://download.steffen-winkler.de/dpws2010/I18N_STEFFENW.pod) (and the [English translation](https://gist.github.com/ap/909197) by [Aristotle Pagaltzis](http://blogs.perl.org/users/aristotle/2011/04/stop-using-maketext.html)), from [German Perl Workshop 2010](http://conferences.yapceurope.org/gpw2010/).
+  [^1l10n:maketext]: What about [Locale::Maketext], you ask?
+It has not, alas,
+    withsthood the test of time.
+For details, see Nikolai Prokoschenko's epic 2009 polemic, "[On the state of i18n in Perl]."
+See also Steffen Winkler's presentation, [Internationalisierungs-Framework auswählen]
+    \(and the [English translation] by [Aristotle Pagaltzis]), from [German Perl Workshop 2010].

-[^l10n:gettext]: The `msg-init` function --- like all of the `dzil msg-*` commands --- uses the [GNU gettext](https://www.gnu.org/software/gettext/) utilities under the hood.
+  [^l10n:gettext]: The `msg-init` function --- like all of the `dzil msg-*`
+    commands --- uses the [GNU gettext] utilities under the hood.
 You'll need a reasonably modern version in your path, or else it won't work.

 [gettext]: http://en.wikipedia.org/wiki/Gettext "Wikipedia: “gettext”"
 [l10n]: http://en.wikipedia.org/wiki/Language_localisation "Wikipedia: “Localization”"